ompl/omplapp/doc/dox/installation.md

 - Optionally, generate documentation by typing <tt>make doc</tt>.
 - If you need to install the library, you can type <tt>sudo make install</tt>.
 The install location is specified by <tt>CMAKE_INSTALL_PREFIX</tt>.
 If you install in a non-standard location, you have to set the environment variable PYTHONPATH to the directory where the OMPL python module is installed (e.g., $HOME/lib/python2.7/site-packages).

+## Fedora Linux

+The installation instructions for Fedora Linux are mostly the same as for Ubuntu Linux, although the packages have slightly different names.
+On Fedora 18, you can the dependencies like so:

+      sudo yum install boost-devel cmake python-devel PyQt4 PyOpenGL assimp-devel mesa-libGL-devel libccd-devel

+The optional dependencies can be installed like so:

+      sudo yum install doxygen graphviz ode-devel

+The build steps are the same as for Ubuntu Linux:

+      cd omplapp
+      mkdir -p build/Release
+      cd build/Release
+      cmake ../..
+      make installpyplusplus && cmake . # download & install Py++
+      make -j 4 update_bindings
+      make -j 4

 # Installation on Mac OS X {#install_osx}